zmy-farmer/julia/doc/manual/methods.rst

 It is recommended that the disambiguating method be defined first, since otherwise the ambiguity exists, if transiently, until the more specific method is defined.

+In more complex cases, resolving method ambiguities involves a certain element of design; this topic is explored further :ref:`below
+<man-method-design-ambiguities>`.

 .. _man-parametric-methods: